JeffHeck/SchoolDataProject/report_expenditures_list.md

 ___

-## Tips on using the interactive capabilities:
+## Tips on using the interactive capabilities for the legacy charts
 - As you hover your mouse over a bubble, pertinent details are displayed.
 - As you hover your mouse over any part of the chart, a special menu of icons appears just above the chart.
 - There are icons to zoom in and out, or zoom into a rectangular area.